anamikatyagi/data-x_public/L12_SQL/README.md

 ## Dogs

-Everyone loves dogs, so now we will explore two data sets with dogs.
+Everyone loves dogs, so now we will now play around with some dogs.

+First create a table called parents.
+It has two columns: 'parent' and 'child'.
+The first column indicates the parent of the child in the second column.
+We will use a new form of `CREATE TABLE` expression to produce this table.

+	CREATE TABLE parents AS
+	  SELECT "abraham" AS parent, "barack" AS child UNION SELECT "abraham",           "clinton"         UNION
+	  SELECT "delano",            "herbert"         UNION
+	  SELECT "fillmore",          "abraham"         UNION
+	  SELECT "fillmore",          "delano"          UNION
+	  SELECT "fillmore",          "grover"          UNION
+	  SELECT "eisenhower",        "fillmore";